Insight - Aetna, Cigna balk as Angelina effect spurs genetic cancer testing

 CATCH-22

-Mary Daly, a physician who chairs the National Comprehensive Cancer Network guidelines panel for breast and ovarian cancer, oversees the process for setting guidelines that most doctors in this field follow.
-She points to what is, in effect, a "Catch 22:" Without insurance coverage of these tests, there isn't enough data to analyze how effective they are.
+Dr. Mary Daly, who chairs the National Comprehensive Cancer Network Guidelines panel that publishes recommendations on the types of genetic testing doctors should use in determining a patient's risk of breast or ovarian cancer, points to what is, in effect, a "Catch 22" - without insurance coverage of these tests, there isn't enough data to analyse how effective they are.

 "If we don't start looking at these genes, we'll never obtain the data we need," she said.